-Arizona lawmakers designed a one-year “look back” window in which any survivor of childhood sexual assault can file a civil lawsuit.
+Arizona lawmakers designed a one-year “look back” window in which any survivor of childhood sexual assault could file a civil lawsuit.

 Arizona’s new law — HB 2466 — gives survivors of childhood sexual assault more time to file a civil lawsuit by extending the legal deadline.
 But, there are many survivors who would still be time-barred from taking legal action under the new deadline.

 The “look back” window is another provision in HB 2466 to support survivors of childhood sexual abuse.
-The “look back” window in Arizona closes December 31, 2020.
-If you or a loved one was abused by clergy in Arizona, you may have a legal claim.
-Speak with our legal team about your options today.
+The “look back” window in Arizona closed on December 31, 2020.

-Several other states have also enacted similar windows.
-However, there are certain limitations to Arizona’s “look back” window:
+Several other states enacted similar windows.
+However, Arizona’s “look back” window had certain unique limitations:

-- A plaintiff must prove the claim with “clear and convincing evidence.”
+- A plaintiff had to prove the claim with “clear and convincing evidence.”
 This guideline was included to protect people from false claims of abuse.

-- The court may not award punitive damages to the plaintiff.
+- The court may not award punitive damages to the plaintiff in these cases.

 In a civil lawsuit, punitive damages may be awarded to the plaintiff in addition to other compensation.
 Punitive damages financially punish the defendant and discourage similar behavior in the future.

-Survivors filing a claim during this window can also name a person who is not the abuser in the suit.
-However, the survivor must prove the person “knew of or had actual notice of misconduct.”
+Survivors filing a claim during this window could also name a person who is not the abuser in the suit.
+However, the survivor had to prove the person “knew of or had actual notice of misconduct.”
 For example, this provision may apply in a case of clergy abuse if the abuse was reported to a clergy member and no action was taken to remedy the situation.